Yu-Tsern/DigitalCertificateLab/lab1/README.md

 ###### Transfer certificate signing request

-Still, there are several ways to transfer files.
+Still, there are several ways to transfer your files.

 (1) SFTP

-First, setup a connection with WS node and download the CSR.
+First, setup a connection with **ws** node and download your CSR.

 ```
 sftp -i <geni_private_key> -oPort=<geni_port> <user>@<host>